Authorization as a service for your Go apps

-Built on trusted open-source projects like OPA, OCI, and Sigstore, Aserto brings secure, scalable, high-performance role-based access control (RBAC), attribute-based access control (ABAC), and access control lists (ACL) to Go applications.
+Built on trusted open-source projects like OPA, OCI, and Sigstore, Aserto brings secure, scalable, high-performance role-based access control (RBAC), attribute-based access control (ABAC), and relationship-based access controls (ReBAC) to Golang applications.

 Why use Aserto over libraries like Casbin or GoRBAC?